WebDevHarsha/black-white/README.md

 # black-white
 AR Shooting Game
 Overview
-This is a web-based augmented reality (AR) shooting game where players use their device's camera and gyroscope to aim and shoot at virtual targets made using Scribble Pad JS.
+This is a web-based augmented reality (AR) shooting game where players use their device's camera and gyroscope to aim and shoot at virtual targets made using <b>Scribbler JS</b>.
 Compete to achieve the highest score within a 30-second game session, with opportunities to earn score multipliers and challenge your own high scores.
-Made by Team Mavericks during Scribble-Pad Hackathon.
+Made by <b>Team Mavericks</b> during Scribble-Pad Hackathon.

 How to Play
 Open the game in a compatible web browser and grant camera access.